 What Are The Complications Of Warts In Children?

-Warts that are left untreated for long may spread to other body parts.
+Warts aren’t just skin blemishes; they are abnormalities that, left untreated for a long time, may spread to other body parts.
 They may also reoccur if treated late.
 There might also be a higher risk of spreading warts to others if the child is left untreated for long.
 Some warts, such as periungual warts, may form deep fissures or cracks in the skin, causing pain and discomfort.
+High-risk HPV can cause cancerous tumors, specifically carcinomas, once it has infected cells.

 How Are Warts In Children Diagnosed?